Jamal40/Sigma.Task/README.md

 - Adding other endpoints to retriev Data from our Store.
 Applied in branch (Features/AddingGetAllEndpoint)
 - Cache the list returned from the store, if the list isn't frequently updated.
 Applied in branch (Features/AddingGetAllEndpoint)
 - Caching should be handled in the Resource Filter stage (After Authorization and before Model Binding).
 Applied in branch (Features/AddingGetAllEndpoint)
-- Using Real Database instead of csv like (MongoDb Or Sql Server etc.
+- Using Real Database instead of csv like (MongoDb Or Sql Server etc. Applied in branch (Features/SwitchingToSqlServer).

 ## Duration
 4-6 hours.